-And when it comes to interacting with them in the lab for experiments or feeding, they make sure to do it at a distance to avoid the harpoons.
+And when it comes to interacting with the snails in the lab for experiments or feeding, the team makes sure to do it at a distance to avoid the harpoons.

 When she came to Australia from England, Sue-Ann had to brush up on her knowledge of how to respond to dangerous animals.

 “Coming here to Australia I had to get my brain into a whole new gear when I was thinking about venomous animals,” she says.
 “Getting used to the fact that you should check for crocodiles and snakes, it takes a while to re-train your instincts.
 Obviously being cautious about stingers in the water, being aware of sharks.”

 Cone snails do live in our region and they’re something to be aware of when visiting the Reef.

 “Never walk on the coral but if you’re walking on the sandy areas or the rocky areas do wear protective footwear like wetsuit booties or something like that,” Sue-Ann advises.
 “Do be aware that you could stand on a cone snail — and if you see one, don’t pick it up!”